Chart Color Schemes

 Employment

-Scottsdale has a balanced workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
-The unemployment rate as of June 2025 was 3.6%.
+Scottsdale has a balanced workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate is 3.7%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 1,100 residents are employed while the unemployment rate is 0.2% lower than Regional Tas.'s rate of 3.8%.

-This is 0.3% lower than the Rest of Tas.'s rate of 3.9%.
-However, workforce participation lags at 49.8%, compared to Rest of Tas.'s 55.7%.
-Employment in Scottsdale is concentrated in agriculture, forestry & fishing, retail trade, and manufacturing.
-The area has a strong specialization in agriculture, forestry & fishing, with an employment share 1.9 times the regional level.
+Workforce participation is somewhat below standard at 54.4%, compared to Regional Tas.'s 58.7%.
+Census responses indicate a low 7.0% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Employment is concentrated in agriculture, forestry & fishing, retail trade, and manufacturing.
+Scottsdale shows strong specialization in agriculture, forestry & fishing, with an employment share 1.9 times the regional level.

-Conversely, health care & social assistance employs only 10.1% of local workers, below Rest of Tas.'s 16.5%.
-Over the 12 months to June 2025, labour force levels decreased by 1.3% and employment declined by 1.2%, while unemployment remained essentially unchanged.
-This contrasts with Rest of Tas., where employment contracted by 0.5%, the labour force fell by 0.6%, and unemployment fell marginally.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-However, applying these projections to Scottsdale's employment mix suggests local employment should increase by 5.1% over five years and 11.3% over ten years.
+Conversely, health care & social assistance employs only 10.1% of local workers, below Regional Tas.'s 16.5%.
+The area may offer limited local employment opportunities, as indicated by Census data on working population versus resident population.
+Over the 12 months to December 2025, labour force levels decreased by 1.9%, alongside a 2.0% employment decline, resulting in an unemployment rate rise of 0.2 percentage points.
+This contrasts with Regional Tas., where employment rose by 1.8%, the labour force grew by 1.5%, and unemployment fell by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Scottsdale.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with differing rates across industry sectors.
+Applying these projections to Scottsdale's employment mix suggests local employment should increase by 5.1% over five years and 11.3% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment